charbelkhoury/unitTestNode/README.md

 # unitTestNode

-simple unit test showing basic mocha chai and sinon use. run all the tests using "npm test".
+simple unit test showing basic mocha chai and sinon use.</br>
+run all the tests using "npm test".